 Truck accident cases can quickly become complicated.
 There are many factors at play, and determining liability is difficult because there may be several parties at fault.
 The trucking company’s insurance agency will immediately start investigating the accident, so don’t delay in securing legal counsel.

-All types of truck accidents—whether caused by distracted driving, equipment malfunctions, or improper loading—can lead to serious injury, death, and property damage.
+All types of truck accidents—whether caused by distracted driving, equipment malfunctions, or improper loading—can lead to serious injury, property damage, and even death.

 There are several ways you can be injured in a truck accident.
 Injuries such as the following are common: